PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/ActionScript Achievements.md

     			}
 ```

 The response received by the *createAccountDetailsRequest* can be broken down to access a large amount of useful data.

-For our example we will retrieve *Display name, currency, location *and* Achievements.* The *Achievements* can be *retrieved* as a *vector* type and can be looped and listed conveniently.
-In our function we are setting our labels' text to the data we're retrieving and looping through the *Achievements* earned to display them in a list.
+For our example, we'll retrieve *Display name, currency, location*, and *Achievements*.
+The *Achievements* can be *retrieved* as a *vector* type and can be looped and listed conveniently.
+In our function, we're setting our labels' text to the data we're retrieving and looping through the *Achievements* earned to display them in a list.

 ```
     	private function PlayerDetails(response:AccountDetailsResponse):void